Train in Vain: Jerry’s Garcia’s Story

 “In prison, you have to watch your back 24/7 — you can never let your guard down.
 And I never got involved with anyone’s mess or chaos.
 Because prison is just a playground for adults who don’t know how to get their stuff together.
 But it’s a dangerous playground—one where you see and hear all kinds of stuff: beatings, stabbings, rape…and even murder.
 Yeah, it’s all there.”

 Not surprisingly, Jerry’s personal life suffered as well.
 Upon his release, Jerry tried to get on the straight and narrow — eventually settling down with a girl with whom he had two children.
 He stayed sober for a while, until once again the wolf came huffing and puffing to blow his house down.

 “The problem was, I didn’t know how to live life.
 “I didn’t know what family was all about — that give and take — because I had always been by myself.
-And this pain, this deep pain was always there.
-And the drugs just took that away … at least for a while.”
+And this pain, this deep pain, was always there.
+The drugs just took that away … at least for a while.”

 Nothing to Celebrate

 But the pain that never quite left him gained the upper hand and he slipped back into his addiction — the day after he had collected his 5-year chip.
 The celebration was over.

 As to why he relapsed, Jerry could only say, “I think it was my inability to manage life on life’s terms … my not having a strong enough grasp on reality.
 So, pretty much when things got hard, I tended to run.
 And the drugs were an easy escape.”

 Within days of relapsing, Jerry ended up back in the county jail on a possession charge.
 “I was looking at a really long jail sentence because they were trying to use my old case against me — the attempted murder charge,” says Jerry.
 So, I prayed, and put myself in the judge’s hands.”